 Often, a Fines Enquiry Court will hear the convicted person’s reasons for not paying the fine and allow them further time to pay.
 It can also vary the instalments for payment, or remit (cancel) part or all of the outstanding fine.

-Where the amount of the outstanding fine does not exceed £500, the Court can impose a Community Payback Order (CPO) with a level 1 (no more than 100 hours) unpaid work or other activity requirement.
+Where the amount of the outstanding fine does not exceed £500, the Court can impose a Community Payback Order (CPO) with a level 1 (no more than 100 hours) unpaid work or other activity requirements.
 Where the outstanding amount does not exceed £200, the number of hours cannot exceed 50.